-Working within the interpretivist paradigm, we sought to capture the complexity of the world and diverse constructions and interpretations people in different contexts may have of tolerance and mutual respect (L. Cohen, Manion, and Morrison 2018).
+Working within the interpretivist paradigm, we sought to capture the complexity of the world and diverse constructions and interpretations people in different contexts may have of tolerance and mutual respect (Cohen, Manion and Morrison 2018).
 Following a request for schools to self-select on the basis of being good exemplars of promoting mutual respect and tolerance, scoping visits and discussions were held with eight Heads of Departments.
 Ultimately, this resulted in the selection of three schools from different areas in England, with contrasting pupil demographics in terms of religious background, based on Stake's (2006, 23) three criteria.
-First, the relevance of the case to the phenomenon of study, second, the ability of the case to reveal 'complexity and contexts' and third, the desire to provide 'diversity across contexts' (see Table 1).
+Firstly, the relevance of the case to the phenomenon of study, secondly the ability of the case to reveal 'complexity and contexts' and thirdly the desire to provide 'diversity across contexts' (see table 1).